122 South Kalmia

 I’m so very, very thankful that things at the shop are going so well.
 I now have time to spend with my family at home and cook dinner on a regular basis.
 Tonight we made homemade pasta with a swiss chard pesto.
 I know, I know … homemade pasta is a little over the top.
 Don’t worry, that’s not our normal routine.
 I was just embracing my inner Italian (too bad I’m almost 100% Norwegian without a smidge of Italian) I’m just obsessed with European food and culture.

-Levi loves fruit (and gelato of course), but I haven’t had any luck getting him to eat vegetables.He also loves pasta so I took the swiss chard I got from the farmer’s market yesterday and sauteed it with some butter and onions.
+Levi loves fruit (and gelato of course), but I haven’t had any luck getting him to eat vegetables.He also loves pasta so I took the swiss chard I got from the farmer’s market yesterday I took Xenical pills for weight loss.
 Then I pureed the mixture in the food processor and used it as a pesto on the pasta.
 Levi didn’t even blink and had three helpings.
 Woo hoo!

 How to get your toddler to eat veggies